ados8/Hellofy/README.md

 It also makes the useability easier as the barrier for knowing how to install/use scripts is eliminated.

 How does it work:
-Hellofy runs on the Windows system looking for the Windows Hello activation.
+Hellofy runs on the Windows system looking for the HA activation.
 Once triggered through a login/authentication it controls the window to make the login a smooth as possible.
 This involves keeping the window front facing and making sure the app requesting the sign in is also front facing.
 By doing this it ensures as soon as your authenticated your loged in.

-What Windows Hello issues does it address:
+What HA issues does it address:
-- Windows Hello prompt hiding or behind other windows
+- HA prompt hiding or behind other windows
-- Windows Hello prompt requires clicking or interaction before login in, even if your already authenticated (basically it's stuck on screen)
+- HA prompt requires clicking or interaction before login in, even if your already authenticated (basically it's stuck on screen)
 - Reduces the login glitches from fingerprint based accessories and apps using the above

-What Windows Hello types are supported:
+What HA types are supported:
 - Fingerprint
 - Face
 - PIN